Kenji Kanno was told a game with cars would clear approval faster. He decided anything with four tires counted.

 The Story Behind

-Crazy Taxi arrived on the Dreamcast in January 2000, capitalising on the NAOMI arcade architecture to deliver a near-perfect home port of the game that had been filling arcade cabinets in Japan and North America since 1999.
+Crazy Taxi reached the Dreamcast in January 2000, a year after the cabinet had begun filling arcades in Japan and North America.
 Its combination of simple controls, immediate fun, and a rock soundtrack that matched its energy made it one of the definitive Dreamcast titles for players discovering the platform.
 The game sold over one million copies in the United States alone, demonstrating that the Dreamcast's library could produce mainstream hits as well as creative outliers.
 The game's soundtrack — sourced from The Offspring and Bad Religion — was an unusual licensing choice that contributed significantly to its cultural identity in Western markets.

 Tricks & Tales